kellsaro/docs/docs/collection.md

 ![pull_option_four](https://user-images.githubusercontent.com/30662690/63892885-c05c0e00-c9b6-11e9-8e31-fa45dae0a009.png)

-If you are agree click the Pull button, if not, cancel the task and the collection won't be pulled.
+If you are agree click the Pull button,if not, cancel the task and the collection won't be pulled.